Skip navigation

 Giant congenital nevus

-A congenital pigmented or melanocytic nevus is a dark colored, often hairy patch of skin that is present at birth.
+A congenital pigmented or melanocytic nevus is a dark-colored, often hairy, patch of skin.
+It is present at birth or appears in the first year of life.

-Smaller in infants and children, they usually continue to grow along with the child.
-A giant pigmented nevus is larger than 8 inches once it stops growing.
+A giant congenital nevus is smaller in infants and children, but it usually continues to grow as the child grows.
+A giant pigmented nevus is larger than 15 inches (40 centimeters) once it stops growing.

 Causes

-Smaller congenital pigmented or melanocytic nevi can be common in children and are less dangerous.
-However, larger or giant nevi are fairly rare.
+Smaller congenital pigmented or melanocytic nevi are common in children and do not cause problems most of the time.
+Larger or giant nevi are rare.

 Symptoms

-A nevus will appear as dark-colored patch with any of the following:
+A nevus will appear as a dark-colored patch with any of the following:

-They are commonly found on the upper or lower parts of the back or the abdomen.
-They may also be found on the arms, legs and elsewhere on the body, including the palms, soles, and even the mucous membranes or mouth.
+Nevi are commonly found on the upper or lower parts of the back or the abdomen.
+They may also be found on the:

 Exams and Tests